vmp/AIDC-Website/README.md

 Join our group virtually, and then you get notifications about their upcoming events, talks and hands-on about the latest AI topics.

 Website link: https://aidevelopercommunity.github.io/

+Install Node and npm before starting

+To install all dependencies:
+'''
+npm install
+'''
+To start server
+'''
+npm start
+'''